When Couchbase launched the Engagement Database in 2017, it was a solution that this customer-experience-obsessed age was waiting for.

-The first lesson learnt from Couchbase’s account-based marketing campaign is to flip the lead generation funnel upside down, placing the customer at the center.
+The first lesson learnt from Couchbase’s account-based marketing campaign is to flip the lead generation funnel and place the customer at the centre.

 Awareness, interest, consideration, and purchase — we’re all familiar with the age-old lead generation funnel.
 It’s the strategy of casting the widest net possible and trusting that our ideal customers will swim through the carefully crafted funnel to become a paying customer.
 Yet, less than 1% of all leads will ever become customers.
 That seems like a huge waste of marketing dollars.
-Couchbase’s account-based marketing strategy calls for the marketing model to be flipped upside down, focusing on identifying, expanding and engaging customers.
+Couchbase’s account-based strategy calls for the marketing model to be flipped, focusing on identifying, expanding and engaging customers.

 Here’s a diagram that illustrates this unconventional funnel and how it’s different from the traditional funnel.

 Employing the traditional lead-generation model, Couchbase marketers spent time building a well-oiled machine that captures and feeds prospective customers with content built around broad personas.
-The onus is on the customer to navigate his or her way through this funnel and eventually knock on Couchbase’s door, becoming a paying customer - hence the reason we call it the customer’s journey.
+The onus is on the customer to navigate his or her way through this funnel and eventually become a paying customer.

 The flipped funnel proposes that marketers should return to the driver’s seat, making it the marketer’s journey.
 We trace this journey with Couchbase’s experience with account-based marketing.

 The beating heart of any account-based marketing campaign is the ideal customer profile.
-Much of the work that goes behind identifying accounts, relies on the data provided by closed deals.
-This is where alignment with the Sales team becomes crucial.
+Much of the work that goes behind identifying accounts rely on data from successful deals.
+This is where alignment with the sales team becomes crucial.
 Coupled with predictive data and deep insights from marketing tools, they were able to produce a definitive list of accounts to target.